tanfwong/sdr_notes/_sources/ch5/iq.md

   the LNA.
 The effect still results in a DC offset in the complex baseband demodulated signal.
-Again, assume that the DC offset and IQ imbalance are time-invariant and frequency non-selective and that the RX amplifiers aree perfectly linear.
-Then the following model can be used to describe the RX circuit defects in the complex baseband:
+Again, assume that the DC offset and IQ imbalance are time-invariant and frequency non-selective and that the RX amplifiers are perfectly linear.
+Then, the following model can be used to describe the RX circuit defects in the complex baseband:
   ```{math}
   :label: e:RXmodel_complex